simonemberton/Introduction_to_Creative_Coding/Week_13/README.md

 You can find the answers to the code challenges including the final sketch.js code above at the top of the page.
 </details>

-## Task 3 - Use the classifications to make a simple classification avoidance game
+## Task 3 - Use the detections to make a simple classification avoidance game

 We will now use all the sketch to make a simple game.